-The MSc in Medical Genetics is a structured and research-driven program, awarding 90 ECTS and following European Higher Education Standards.
-The curriculum includes mandatory courses, elective options, and a substantial research component (40 ECTS).
-The program is designed to balance theoretical instruction with hands-on laboratory research, ensuring graduates acquire specialized knowledge and practical expertise.
+The PhD in Medical Genetics is a structured and research-driven program, awarding 240 ECTS and following European Higher Education Standards.
+The curriculum includes a first year of mandatory and elective courses (50 ECTS), and three years focused on research (190 ECTS).
+The program is designed to balance theoretical instruction with hands-on laboratory research, ensuring graduates acquire specialized knowledge and advanced research expertise.
 The development process involves internal review committees and external evaluators, ensuring periodic updates to maintain scientific relevance.